BEST MOSQUES in the WORLD

 3. GREAT MOSQUE of KAIROUAN, Kairouan, Tunisia

 The Great Mosque has stood at the heart of Arab-Muslim worship for more than a thousand years.
-A popular saying is that if you cannot go to Mecca, seven pilgrimages to Kairouan might save your soul.
+A popular saying is that seven pilgrimages to Kairouan might save your soul if you cannot go to Mecca.

-At the mosque’s center lies a dazzling white courtyard, enclosed on three sides by cloisters and columns.
-Exquisite marquetry covers the doors leading to the prayer room, accessible only to Muslim men.
+The prayer room is accessible only to Muslim men.
 Inside is the minbar, or imam’s pulpit, thought to be the oldest surviving in the Islamic world; the mosaic-covered mihrab, a niche pointing in the direction of Mecca; and 17 naves supported by carved columns.
+Impressions change once you step into the huge marble-paved courtyard with its sundial and surrounded by a double-arched colonnade of marble columns.

 Jews and Muslims both hold sacred the flat, elevated plaza atop Mount Moriah in the heart of Old Jerusalem.
 Consider the holiest site in Judaism, the Temple Mount is the site of the demolished First and Second Temples that in biblical times served as a central place of worship for Israelites and Jews; only the Western Wall survives the Roman destruction of the Second Temple in 70 B.C.